shark-x/e2e/README.md

 ### Write your first test.

-- Open file test/specs/example.e2e.js.
-This is test suites file.
+- Open test suite test/specs/example.e2e.js.
 - Uncomment 16-27 lines.
 - Add test case name in first "it" parameters.
 Write 'login with not valid credentials'
-- In the second "it" parameter, add a test step after each comment.
+- In the second "it" parameter add a test step after each comment.

     it('', ()=>{